matloff/regtools/README.md

 here does NOT refer to a subjective Bayesian analysis.
 It is merely a standard term for the class probabilities.)

-In the book, it is shown that the use of correct priors increased the rate of correct classification from 75 to 88%.
+In an example in the book associated with this package, the use of correct priors increased the rate of correct classification from 75 to 88%.

 ## EXAMPLE:  RECTANGULARIZATION OF TIME SERIES